Yancey1989/paddle-job/README.md

   ```bash
   ./tools/build_docker.sh <src_trainer_package> <dest_trainer_package> <base Docker image> <runtime Docker image>
   ```
-  - *src_trainer_package*, the trainer package on your host.
+  - `src_trainer_package`: the trainer package on your host.
-  - *dest_trainer_package* is an absolute path, copies the src_trainer_package to the filesystem of the image at the path dest_trainer_package
+  - `dest_trainer_package`: it's an absolute path, copies the src_trainer_package to the filesystem of the image at the path dest_trainer_package
-  - *base Docker image* is PaddlePaddle product Docker image including paddle binary files and python packages.
+  - `base Docker image`: Usually, it's PaddlePaddle product Docker image which including paddle binary files and python packages.
 And of course, you can specify and image name hosted on any docker registry which users have the access right.
-  - *runtime Docker image* your train package files are packaged into the runtime Docker image on base Docker image.
+  - `runtime Docker image`: your train package files are packaged into the runtime Docker image on base Docker image.
   Example:
   ```bash
   ./tools/build_docker.sh ./example/ /example paddlepaddle/paddle yancey1989/paddle-job